Yproximite/FOSUserBundle/Resources/doc/emails.rst

 ------------------

 The default mailer only supports sending plain text messages.
-If you want to send multipart messages, the easiest solution is to use the TwigSwiftMailer implementation instead.
+If you want to send multipart messages, the easiest solution is to use the TwigSwiftMailer or TwigSymfonyMailer implementation instead.
 It expects your twig template to define 3 blocks:

 - ``subject`` containing the email subject
 - ``body_text`` rendering the plain text version of the message